Former NFL star’s brother turns himself in after fatal shooting

 According to witnesses, Talib pulled out a gun and shot Hickmon multiple times after a disagreement between the opposing coaching staff of two youth football teams over calls made by the officiating crew led to a physical fight, police said.

 Hickmon was later pronounced dead at a hospital.
-Police say no other injuries were reported.
+Police said no other injuries were reported.

 Yaqub Talib is the brother of Aqib Talib, a five-time Pro Bowler who announced his retirement in 2020.
 Aqib Talib was named last month as a contributor for Prime Video’s “Thursday Night Football.”